SinclaM/ray-tracer-challenge/README.md

 [Valgrind's troubled state on macOS](https://www.reddit.com/r/cpp/comments/13n3tjt/i_find_its_not_possible_to_do_serious_cc_coding/), combined with [Zig's incomplete Valgrind support](https://github.com/ziglang/zig/issues/1837), means profiling is not always simple.
 For example, I've seen Valgrind erroneously run into `SIGILL` and the like.
-Using `std.heap.raw_c_allocator` seems to fix most of these issues.
+Using `std.heap.raw_c_allocator` on native seems to fix most of these issues.

 The ray tracer currently runs about 2x slower on WebAssembly than on native, which is reasonable.
 I use Firefox's "performance" tab in the developer tools for profiling on the web.